deeenes/bioinfo-tools/README.md

     among others about NSE and tidyeval.
 -   http://www.gastonsanchez.com/ - A generic introduction to data analysis
     from Gaston Sanchez, not only R but bash, git, makefile, etc.
+-   https://nsaunders.wordpress.com/blog/ - Data analysis and bioinformatics
+    blog from Neil Saunders: mostly visualization and R.
+-   http://cfss.uchicago.edu/syllabus.html - Computing for the Social Sciences
+    course University of Chicago.
+Materials for many topics in R.

 Statistics
 ----------